gadhave-rajesh/practice-raj/FastAPI/readme.md

 Use code with caution.

 5. Summary of curl Flags
+cmd
   Flag	Name	Purpose
   -X POST	Method	Tells the server you want to "Create/Send" data.
   -H	Header	Informs the server that the data is in JSON format.
   -d	Data	The actual content you are sending to the API.

-6. Verify Results
+7. Verify Results
 Check the current list of items at any time by visiting:
 127.0.0.1
 {content: }